BetyStr/bp/README.md

 ## Fifth iteration
-This iteration serves to practice inheritance, abstract classes, and work with strings in a loop.
+In this iteration, you will practice inheritance, abstract classes, and work with strings in a loop.

 1. Add `DRAUGHTS_KING` and  `DRAUGHTS_MAN` to `PieceType`.
 2. Create class `Chess` that will inherit from the class `Game`.